Not sure what to do in Yellowstone in 4 days? Worry not.

 The Morning Glory Pool is a colorful hot spring located in the Upper Geyser Basin of Yellowstone.
 It has been compared as a miniature version of the Grand Prismatic Spring and we think that is a fair description.

-The Morning Glory Pool is located at the end of the Upper Geyser Basin boardwalk.
-That means visitors can view the other geothermal features when walking to the Morning Glory Pool.
+It is located at the end of the Upper Geyser Basin boardwalk.
+That means visitors can view the other geothermal features along the way.

 The health of the Morning Glory Pool is descending as debris (and garbage) are blocking the bottom of the pool, causing the temperature to drop.
 When this happens, as we learned from the GPS, it changes the color of the water.